xzhao4545/forge-search_in_box/README.md

 This Forge mod allows you to search for items inside nearby chests and is compatible with *JEI*.

-- **Can be installed on client-side only, server-side only, or both**.
 - When hovering over an item with the mouse pointer and pressing a specific key (default is **Y**), it will automatically search nearby chests for the item and mark them.
 - When installed only on the client-side, it can only search chests that you have previously opened.
 Data resets upon exiting the game or moving away from the chunk where the chest is located; you need to reopen the chest to record data again.